jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ### Sharps and flats

-Since there are twelve distinct tones in the chromatic scale of Western music, the seven letters of the musical alphabet are supplemented with "accidentals": sharp (#) and flat (b) symbols that indicate a semitone above (#) or below (b) a given note from the musical alphabet.
+To accommodate the twelve tones of Western music, the seven letters of the musical alphabet are supplemented with "accidentals": sharp (#) and flat (b) symbols that indicate a semitone above (#) or below (b) a given note from the musical alphabet.